 Small businesses use employee training software to keep their employees compliant and allow them to continue their career education or to sell learning content to customers.
 The employee training software we evaluated all make it easy to create courses, track participation, and provide reports that can be used for audits and compliance.

-The five best employee training management software for small businesses are:
+The six best employee training management software for small businesses are:

 - Trainual: Best for onboarding/new hire training

 Live support (phone or chat)

 iOS: 4.6 / 5